chaoxu/blog/README.md

 I choosed to make this blog because I want to use [Haskell](http://www.haskell.org/) and save some hosting money by not hosting a [Drupal](http://drupal.org/) on [A2 Hosting](http://www.a2hosting.com/).

+## Tips to users

+- Firefox can't render this correctly under Mac, I wonder if this also affect other systems.
+- You can find the source of a post by replace the extension `.html` by `.md`.

 ## Technology

 1. The source of the blog is on a [git repository](https://github.com/Mgccl/blog).